sdhutchins/gbs-guide/docs/first-years/rotations.md

 ## Exploring Research Opportunities

+When starting grad school, it’s easy to focus on a specific disease or organ system that initially interests you.
+However, being open to exploring diverse research areas can lead to unexpected discoveries, broaden your skill set, and help you identify a lab/mentor better suited for your future goals.
+Many techniques and approaches are transferable across fields, and trying different areas might uncover passions you didn’t know you had.

 ## Selecting Rotation Mentors

 During your initial lab rotations, you'll have the chance to collaborate with esteemed faculty members across diverse research domains.
 This experience will help you identify potential research mentors for your doctoral studies.